 My work focuses on the relationship between organic image and process.
 Burning holes into the surface of paper and canvas, marks an intervention.
 Each burn becomes a metaphor for destruction and wounds.
 A physical cut into the fabric of painting.
-Marking time, marking hurt, marking our existence and journey.
+Marking time, marking hurt, marking our existence and our journey.

-Kathleen Kucka's paintings are the synthesis of an attentive, patient and carefully calculated juxtaposition of different color fabrics with canvas pierced through with burns.
+Kathleen Kucka's paintings are the synthesis of an attentive, patient, and carefully calculated juxtaposition of different color fabrics with canvas pierced through with burns.
 The artist performs a burn intervention into the canvas, carefully controlling the size and shape of each burn.

-The burns contemporarily negates the canvas as a solely pictorial vehicle while introducing three-dimensionality into an otherwise two-dimensional surface.
+The burns negates the canvas as a solely pictorial vehicle while introducing three-dimensionality into an otherwise two-dimensional surface.